 Star apples have an earthy, sweet, and fragrant taste.
 The best tool to ‘deal’ with a star apple is a spoon.
 Yes, you heard it right.
 Cut the fruit in half and scoop out the flesh.
 You can expect the flavor like that of sweetened, condensed milk with a hint of sweet, juicy grapes and lychees.

-The fruits provide many beneficial nutrients and micronutrients for the body, which help you lose weight, strengthen bones, and more.
+The tasty tropical fruits provide many beneficial nutrients and micronutrients for the body, which help you lose weight, strengthen bones, and more.
 However, eating star apples late at night may increase susceptibility to obesity and several health problems.

 If you have not tried star apples before, watch this taste test to get some ideas.